TezBaydu/Milestone-Project-2-Holiday/README.md

 ### Consistency

-- Design with menu placing in the same position at top.
+- Design with menu placed in the same position at top.
     * A logo which leads the user back to 'Home' when clicked.
     * To collapse on scrolldown and appear on scroll up to allow better user readability.
-    * Menu links to highloght at appropriate sections to allow user to know which section they are currently at.
+    * Menu links to highlight at appropriate sections to allow user to know which section they are currently at.

 - Footer with links to social media.

 - Consistent font:
     * Source Serif Pro
     * Dancing Script
-    * to use additional in case montserrat isn't available for users:
+    * to use additional in case Source Serif Pro or Dancing Script isn't available for users:
         * Arial & sans serif

 - Colours (although may vary to suit):